thho/StaMPS_Visualizer/README.md

 Further discussion about the application can be found in ESA's [Step-Forum](https://forum.step.esa.int/t/stamps-visualizer-snap-stamps-workflow/9613?u=thho)

+An example of the app is currently available online, hosted with a free shinyapps.io account.
+Therefore it may be that the app is not accessible if all active hours per month are exhausted.
+To work with the app and adding your own data locally, download or clone the repo.
+[StaMPS-Visualizer example](https://thho.shinyapps.io/StaMPS_Visualizer/)

 To run the application locally, following packages are requiered:

 ```{r install-packages eval=FALSE}